 Long-term care insurance works for some but most people considering nursing home care do not have long-term care insurance and either cannot qualify for the policies or cannot afford the premiums.
 Long-term care insurance is therefore often not an option.

 If you need the help, we can guide you through the process.
 With experienced and caring attorneys and staff, we have put together a nationally recognized system and one that makes a tremendous difference in people’s lives.
 To learn more and to see if our planning is right for you, set an initial consultation.
-The charge is $250 for that meeting.
 When you call the office, you will be told what to expect and you will then shortly receive more information in the mail in advance of your meeting.